LCC-CIT/CompuCon-IoT/Notes/PicoBlocksProjects.md

 24. **Smart Greenhouse**.
 Pg.
 100

-    Note, the instructions use an ESP8266 WiFi module, but this is not needed with the Pico W on our Pico Blocks boards.
-In addition, requires:
+    Note, the instructions use an ESP8266 WiFi module, but this is not needed with the Pico W on our V2 Pico Blocks boards.
+This project does require:

     - Soil moisture sensor
     - Pump